barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 generated identifier for the action we sent.
 It is this identifier that is the ticket value for any next action.

-> NOTE: Remember that the POST promise does not contain the new state after the action is applied.
+> NOTE: Remember that the POST promise resolution data does not contain the new state after the action is applied.
 That comes later with the SignalR notification after the action is fully executed.
+The point when the Promise resolves does not equal the point the action is completed!

 We can identify two challenges here: